Skip to content

 Rebranding.
 A small death of the brand.

-What questions do we need to ask ourselves if we want to rebrand?
+What questions should we ask ourselves if we want to rebrand?

 Great marketing theorists can recall the entire typology of rebranding at this point – both in terms of scope, i.e., from repositioning, changing the offer, changing the name, changing visual communication, and in terms of the scope of activities, i.e., from extensive down to cosmetic changes.
 Regardless of what and how we intend to change, we must define our goals.